AriZuu/emw-sensor/README.md

 Certificates provided by Amazon should be placed into cert directory (in DER format) to be picked up by build.

+It is also possible to transmit measurement to Vera home automation controller:

 ```
 esh> vera --server=http://your-vera-box:3480 --id=NN
 ```